HBCU & HSI Partnerships

-MERP Tuition Scholarship: Offered to students who are admitted to the Medical Education Readiness Program (MERP) and directly admitted students who opt to take MERP prior to beginning 1st semester.1 For more information and a list of available scholarships, visit our Scholarships page.
+MERP Tuition Scholarship: Offered to students who are admitted to the Medical Education Readiness Program (MERP), or directly admitted students who opt to take MERP prior to beginning 1st semester.1 For more information and a list of available scholarships, visit our Scholarships page.

 MCAT Application Deferment: Students are eligible to apply without an MCAT score and will be reviewed for the MERP program.
-Students will be required to successfully pass MERP and have an MCAT score reported (within required deadlines) prior to enrolling in 1st semester.
+Students will be required to successfully pass MERP and have an MCAT score reported (within required deadlines) prior to enrolling in first semester.

-Flight & Lodging to Campus Visit: All accepted students will have the opportunity to visit Barbados and get to experience a day in the life of a RUSM Student.
-Ross medical school will cover flight and lodging for two nights and up to two guests.
-Enrollment Agreement required.*
+Flight & Lodging to Campus Visit: All accepted students will have the opportunity to visit Barbados to experience a day in the life of a Ross Med student.
+Ross Med will cover flights and lodging for the student and up to two guests.

 1st Semester Scholarship: Offered to students who are directly admitted or successfully pass MERP.
 For more information and a list of available scholarships, visit our Scholarships page.

-1st Semester Housing Scholarship: Scholarship will cover 1st-semester housing and may be eligible for the scholarship to be extended to second semester based on academic performance.
+1st Semester Housing Scholarship: Scholarship will cover first semester housing at Coverley Village.
+Student may be eligible for the scholarship to be extended to second semester based on academic performance.
 For more information and a list of available scholarships, visit our Scholarships page.

-Flight to 1st Semester: All accepted students will receive a scholarship covering their flight to attend the first semester.*
+Flight to 1st Semester: All accepted students will receive a scholarship covering their roundtrip flight to attend the first semester.2*

-*To be eligible for HBCU & HSI Partnership benefits, you must be admitted to Ross University School of Medicine.
-Students who are residents of the state of New York residents must submit a Letter of intent in order to be eligible Students who are residents of the state of Florida are not eligible due to state regulations.
+2*To be eligible for HBCU & HSI Partnership benefits, you must be admitted to Ross University School of Medicine.
+Students who are residents of the state of New York must submit a Letter of intent in order to be eligible Students who are residents of the state of Florida are not eligible due to state regulations.